tyler-frazier/intro_data_science/src/prj2.md

 ### Create a new markdown file and upload it to your GitHub repository.
 Provide a link to your newly created `project2.md` file from your main index.
 Populate your newly created markdown file with your answers to the following questions.
 Each question is worth 2.5 points.
 Upload your response no later than midnight on Wednesday, March 3rd.

 - Describe continuous, ordinal and nominal data.
 Provide examples of each.
 Describe a model of your own construction that incorporates variables of each type of data.
 You are perfectly welcome to describe your model using english rather than mathematical notation if you prefer.
-Include hypothetical variables that represent your features and targets.
+Include hypothetical variables that represent your features and target.

 - Comment out the seed from your randomly generated data set of 1000 observations and use the beta distribution to produce a plot that has a mean that approximates the 50th percentile.
 Also produce both a right skewed and left skewed plot by modifying the alpha and beta parameters from the distribution.
 Be sure to modify the widths of your columns in order to improve legibility of the bins (intervals).
 Include the mean and median for all three plots.